 You can find royalty-free stock images all over the internet.
 Some require payment while others do not.
-My favorite resource for images is Ivory Mix.
-They have some free images and also a paid membership with even more included.
+My favorite resource for images is PixiStock.
+Their stock photo and marketing membership is one of the best investments I’ve ever made for my business!

 If you have Canva Pro, it’s a pretty fast process to create different sizes for the same image.
 This helps when you need to change things up for the different social media platforms.

 If you don’t have the time or the patience to create images for your posts, I recommend hiring a freelancer for the job.
 Find someone you can work with long-term so that they become accustomed to your needs and wants.

 - Choose a stock photo for your featured image

 - Choose a stock photo for your pins

 - Gather additional photos to add to your post (if needed)

 - Design a featured image and save it as “Featured Image - Title of post - Website name”

 - Make 2-4 pins and save them as “Pinterest - Title of post - Website name”